 To address the research questions, we set up logit models to simulate placement policy and predict misplacement rates.
-We first used a model with one cutoff between DE and forcredit courses (following Scott-Clayton et al., 2014) to predict misplacement rates at each cutoff value.
+We first used a model with one cutoff between DE and for-credit courses (following Scott-Clayton et al., 2014) to predict misplacement rates at each cutoff value.
 Then, to reflect Florida's two DE levels, we used a model with one cutoff between lower DE and upper DE and another between upper DE and for-credit courses.
 This model was designed to predict both the direction and degree of misplacement at each combination of cutoffs.

 Cutoffs should minimize some combination of overplacement and underplacement.
 Scott-Clayton et al. (2014) proposed minimizing their unweighted sum, which they refer to as the SER.
+Lowering a placement cutoff will reduce underplacement but increase overplacement, while raising the cutoff will do the opposite.
+Minimizing the SER therefore means setting marginal overplacement equal to marginal underplacement.